 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same each year.
-This Example does not reflect any brokerage commissions that you may pay on purchases and sales of your shares.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same, except that it reflects the Fee Waiver for the period described above.
 Although your actual costs may be higher or lower, based on these assumptions, whether you do or do not sell your shares, your costs would be:

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-Because the Fund had not commenced investment operations prior to its fiscal year ended March 31, 2018, it does not have portfolio turnover information for the prior fiscal year to report.
+Because the Fund had not commenced investment operations prior to the fiscal year ended March 31, 2019, it does not have portfolio turnover information for the prior fiscal year to report.